continuedev/continue/docs/docs/how-to-use-continue.md

 ### Fix highlighted code

-After selecting a code section, try to refactor it with Continue (e.g “/edit change the function to work like this”, “/edit do this everywhere”)
+After selecting the code section(s), try to refactor it with Continue (e.g “/edit change the function to work like this” or “/edit do this everywhere”)

 Examples
 - “/edit migrate this digital ocean terraform file into one that works for GCP”